types of incontinence have different causes.

 at home.
 In many cases, these lifestyle changes can be enough to control

 - Cut back on caffeine drinks, such as coffee and

 tea.
 Also cut back on fizzy drinks like soda pop.
-And don't drink more than one
+And limit alcohol to no more than 1

 - Eat foods high in fiber to help avoid